amient/affinity/README.md

 # Configuration

-Affinity uses HOCON configuration which is layered on top of set of reference.conf files that includes Akka default and Affinity defaults.
+Affinity uses HOCON configuration which has a default under core/affinity.conf.

-Applications typically have their own default configuration layered on top of the reference files and a set of thin, deployment specific conf files.
+This file mostly contains akka defaults and is separate from Akka's reference.conf to avoid collisions.
+Applications typically have their own configuration layered on top of the default affinity.conf and these may themselves be multilayered - e.g. there is one conf file that describes the application without deployment details and then there are thin deployment-specific conf files for various environments.

 Internally Affinity has its own type-safe configuration abstraction that is initialized from the HOCON conf files.
 These type-safe configuration descriptors handle validation,